 - Banks often say “you are in the foreclosure process” or “we are referring you for foreclosure” or “we are already foreclosing on you.”
 But the bank might not have started a lawsuit yet.
 Also, before the bank starts the lawsuit, they should send you a letter that says they are “accelerating” your mortgage and the full amount of the loan is due.
 If you are not sure if a lawsuit has started, call the Superior Court for the county where the property is located and ask if a foreclosure case has been started against you.

 - When you are served with a Summons and Complaint for a foreclosure lawsuit, it is very important to talk to a lawyer right away.
-Fill out our form and someone from Vermont Law Help will call you.
+Fill out our form and we will call you back.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
 You must give the court a written response within 21 days of when the sheriff served the papers.
 If you can, get legal help when you write your response to the court.
-Here’s a sample Answer that you can use.
+We offer a sample Answer form on this page.

 - If you get served with papers that say you have a right to mediation, you should fill in your name, address and phone number on the form and send it to the court right away.
 Mediation will put the foreclosure case on hold.
 You will work with the bank and a neutral person called a mediator.
 If you provide the needed financial information, the bank has to consider you for an affordable loan modification or other options that could help you save your home.